muskan70/Machine-Learning-Algos-and-Projects/README.md

 8. Decision Trees and Random Forests

 #### This repository contains projects based on some of these algorithms :

+1. MNIST Handwritten Digits Recognition

-1. Face Recognition
+2. Face Recognition

+3. Movie Rating Prediction

-2. Image Segmentation
+4. Image Segmentation

+5. Image Classification

+#### This repository contains challenges based on some of these algorithms :

+1. Hardwork Pays off

+2. Air Quality Prediction

+3. Chemicals Segregation

+4. Diabetes Classification

+5. Make Snapchat like filters